14 July 2023

 International Politics of Human Rights

-The module will explore what human rights are and the different explanations of where rights come from.
-How human rights have changed and become imbedded in international law since World War II will be explored.
-An understanding of the political advantage governments seek through violating human rights will be sought and the economic and social consequences of repression, examined.
-Whether previous cycles of repression - like slavery, for example - make countries more likely to use violence today, will be considered.
-Real-world examples will be used to test and illustrate the arguments made in the literature - the conflicts in Syria and Iraq, and the former conflicts in Sri Lanka and the United Kingdom and Northern Ireland are a few examples.
-By the end of the module, students will be able to critically assess and apply theories of repression to real-world cases and will have sufficient knowledge of the literature to begin carrying out their own research in this area.
+This module will introduce students to the idea of what human rights are and different explanations about where rights come from.
+From there we will briefly examine how human rights have changed and become imbedded in international law since World War II.
+Next we will ask why governments repress the rights of their citizens.
+In particular we will try to understand the political advantage governments seek through violating human rights.
+Next we will examine what are the economic and social consequences of repression.
+Finally we will examine if previous cycles of repression like slavery for example make countries more likely to use violence today.
+Throughout the class we will use examples from the world around us to test and illustrate the arguments made in the literature, the conflicts in Myanmar, Syria and Iraq, and the former conflicts in Sri Lanka and the United Kingdom in Northern Ireland are a few examples.

 Course leader